Xingyixzhang/CSharp-Learning/Read and Write Local Data/README.md

             // ReadAllText(...)  -- Read entire content into memory (a string): string inputSchool = File.ReadAllText(filePath);
-            // ReadAllLines(...) -- Read contents and store each line at a new index in a string array: string[] lines = File.ReadAllLines(filePath);
+            // ReadAllLines(...) -- Read all lines at once and store each line at a new index in a string array: string[] lines = File.ReadAllLines(filePath);
             // ReadAllBytes(...) -- Read contents as binary data and store data in a byte array: byte[] rawFile = File.ReadAllBytes(filePath);